Formation of multiple flocks in a simple nonlocal aggregation model: Proof of Main Results

-In this section, we prove existence of minimizers for kernels which are $0$ outside of some large radius.
-The main tool we will use is Lions' concentration compactness principle, which will allow us to deal with the possibility that minimizing sequences can have pieces which get infinitely far away from one another.
+The main tool we will use is Lions' concentration compactness principle (Lemma 1.1 in \cite{Lions_1984}), which will allow us to deal with the possibility that minimizing sequences can have pieces which get infinitely far away from one another.